 Video generation has made tremendous progress in recent years.
 Results from Sora [7], OpenAI's recently released text-to-video generation model, have shown that generating a high-quality video as long as one minute is possible.
 Following the scaling curve, video models will most likely continue to improve in many aspects.
-However, one essential functionality is still missing for these video models to be useful for many downstream applications - the ability to generate the same dynamic scene from an arbitrary camera perspective.
+However, one essential capability is still missing from these video models to be useful for many downstream applications - the ability to generate the same dynamic scene from an arbitrary camera perspective based on an existing video.

 In this paper, we aim to tackle the problem of dynamic novel view synthesis (DVS) - given a video of a dynamic scene, we aim to generate a video of the same scene from another viewpoint.
-Once we develop a solution for this problem, we can leverage it for several impactful use cases, such as generating novel view of a live street scenario based on cameras mounted on an autonomous vehicle; seeing a cluttered environment from a different viewpoint while a robot is performing dexterous manipulation; and reliving a video recorded in the past from different viewing angles to make it more immersive.
+Once we develop a solution for this problem, we can leverage it for several impactful use cases, such as generating novel views of a live street scenario based on cameras mounted on an autonomous vehicle; seeing a cluttered environment from a different viewpoint while a robot is performing dexterous manipulations; enabling geometrically consistent video passthrough for mixed reality [79]; and immersively reliving videos recorded in the past from different viewing angles.